Art in the Southern Highlands is something that is very dear to my heart.

-These go for eight weeks and they are two-hour classes held on Wednesday or Friday morning (you only go once a week, depending on what suits your schedule).
-The price includes all materials, morning tea of scrumptious cakes or biscuits prepared by Maree, plus hot or cold drinks, and fresh seasonal fruit.
+These go for eight weeks and they are two-hour classes held on Wednesday or Friday morning.
+You only go once a week, depending on what suits your schedule.
+The price includes all materials, morning tea of cakes or biscuits prepared by Maree and fresh seasonal fruit.

 I can’t recommend Art at the Cowshed highly enough.
-Many of my lovely friends have attended and have tapped into a talent that they never knew existed.
-They make me smile with their beautiful stories of wonderful days creating, forging new friendships and enjoying an inner sense of self-worth and confidence that these classes and completing their painting under Kirsten’s guidance has brought to them.
+Many of my lovely friends have tapped into a talent that they never knew existed.
+They make me smile with stories of wonderful days creating, forging new friendships and enjoying an inner sense of self-worth and confidence that painting under Kirsten’s guidance brings.

 To book classes or for more information call Kirsten on 0401 326 700, or visit the Facebook page.